brainbuz/Vote-Count/md/README.md

 ### Range (Score) Voting Systems

 Most Methods for Ranked Choice Ballots can be used for Range Ballots.
+Incentive for Strategic Voting

 Score Voting proposals typically implement *Borda Count*, with a fixed depth of choices. *STAR*, creates a virtual runoff between the top two *Borda Count* Choices.

 Advocates claim that this Ballot Style is a better expression of voter preference.
 Where it shows a clear advantage is in allowing Voters to directly mitigate Later Harm by ranking a strongly favored choice with the highest score and weaker choices with the lowest.